-"The Eradication of Smallpox" (Harben Lecture, 1980)
+"The Eradication of Smallpox" Philadelphia College of Physicians, 1981

-Oct 16 1980

 D. A. Henderson, M.D., M.P.H.
-Dean The Johns Hopkins University School of Hygiene and Public Health o "Calls this unprecedented achievement in the history of public health to the attention of all nations, which by their collective action have freed mankind of this ancient scourge and, in so doing, have demonstrated how nations working together in a common cause may further human progress."
+Dean

+The Johns Hopkins University School of Hygiene and Public Health

-On 8 May this year, the 33rd World Health Assembly, in a specially convened plenary session passed unanimously a resolution1 which:
+On 8 May 1980, the 33rd World Health Assembly, in a specially convened plenary session passed unanimously a resolution which for

-"Declares solemnly that the world and all its peoples have won freedom from smallpox, which has been a most devastating disease ... since earliest times, leaving death, blindness and disfigurement in its wake and which only a decade ago was rampant in Africa, Asia and South America;
+"Declares solemnly that the world and all its peoples have won freedom from smallpox, which has been a most devastating disease ... since earliest times, leaving death, blindness and disfigurement in its wake and whch only a decade ago was rampant in Africa, Asia and South America;